 - Aurora Borealis: Guests at the Lodge can request a Northern Lights wake-up call.
 If someone reports a sighting, staff call through the list and guests can come out to the back viewing desk.
 Salvador says sometimes it’d be at 3 am.
 Some guests would ignore the ring, roll over and go back to sleep.
 But lots of people grabbed their big coats and camera and came out.
 “The Aurora can be fleeting, so you’ve got to get out there,” he says.
 View a shot of our deck from our friend Aurora Dora.

-- Gathering with friends: Talkeetna Alaskan Lodge ran a slimmed-down staff during March.
+- Gathering with friends: Talkeetna Alaskan Lodge runs a slimmed-down staff during March.
 That meant employees and guests were able to make closer personal connections.
 There was time to sit with friends new and old around the fireplace, at the Lodge just like at home.

 - Vibrant culture: The Denali Arts Center keeps the cultural scene busy with live music and film screenings.

 Talkeetna Alaskan Lodge is open from March 2 - 19, 2018 with rates starting from $169/night, book your 2018 March getaway.